 - Bad Website Design: Arts

 What makes for bad website design?

 There are six things bad websites have in common.
-A cluttered layout, hidden navigation menu, lack of color contrast, non-responsive design, and inconsistent typefaces are just a few characteristics that might make a website design bad.
-The defining characteristic of a bad website design.
+A cluttered layout, hidden navigation menu, lack of color contrast, non-responsive design, and inconsistent typefaces are a few hallmarks of bad website design.
 Still, the main issue with sites with poor design is a lack of user-centricity.

 Visitors come to your website to make a purchase, learn about your product, sign up for a newsletter, or apply for a job.
 Bad website design is likely to blame if they have difficulty accomplishing any of these tasks.
 Bad usability websites could cause significant frustration and even mean your visitors will exit quickly.

 But, how can you tell if your website suffers from poor design?
 Website engagement metrics, like average time on page and bounce rate, can provide insights into user centricity by telling you where your visitors tend to go on your website, for how long, how often, and where the source they came from.
 You can use this information to get a better understanding of what your website’s user experience is like.

 Consider implementing user testing if you want a more in-depth site design analysis.
 Completing this will help you gather actionable insights into obstacles visitors face on your site.
 Then, you can implement changes based on what you've learned.